-The Houston Personal Injury Lawyers at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers know that traumatic brain injuries can be life-changing events for survivors and their families.
+The Houston law firm handling personal injury at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers know that traumatic brain injuries can be life-changing events for survivors and their families.

 March is Brain Injury Awareness Month, and as part of our role as advocates for catastrophic injury patients, we’d like to share some information with you.

 A traumatic brain injury, or TBI, results when a person receives a blow, bump or jolt to the head, or a penetrating head injury, that disrupts normal brain function.